likhithanr/Likhitha-NR/MoneyfyExploratoryCharter.md

 * User should not be allowed to click on choose category when amount is empty or negative.
 * Click on select date calendar buton and user should be able to select required date on calender and is able to select or cancel the selection.
 * Enter some value into add money text field and click on CHOOSE CATEGORY, it should display Deposites, Salary, Saving and along with these +Add should be displayed to add extra category.
-* Enter amount and note in add income.Navigate back to home screen without saving.
-Now select Add income again the previously entered data should not persist.
+* Enter amount and note in add incom.e.Navigate back to home screen without saving.
+Now select Add incom.e again the previously entered data should not persist.
 ### Add expense validation (High)
 * Click on red color circle buttom - (Expense) and it should take us to “New expense” window.
-* New income label should be displayed with back arrow button.
+* New incom.e label should be displayed with back arrow button.
 Clicking it should take us to home screen.
 * Just below header selected date, month and year should be displayed in “day of the week,day year”((Ex: Thursday, 16 June)) format along with calendar button.
 * A green color text field should be displayed with clear button and button to show account type.
 * A text box should be present to add note with “Note and pen symbmol”.